wilk/microjob/API.md

-# Tutorial
+# API
-This tutorial helps using `microjob` with ease, involving simple and quick examples.
+This documentation helps using `microjob` with ease, involving simple and quick examples.

 ## Sync job
 The common and most used example is the sync job.